Piorys/Magento_Shop_Test/README.md

 -Execute/Main - Class to fire up test scenarios -Execute/Setup - Class to setup Target Site, Quantity, Desired Product or Comment to add.
 Also it contains standard setUp and tearDown
-       methods, as well as helper methods for adding timestamps and creating log file
+       methods.
 - Page/ - Pages described in POM pattern
 - Tests/ - Tests for pages, mostly for asserting Page Tittle
 - Test Scenarios/ - Each class is separate test scenario.
+- Utils/ - Helper classes containing classes to add timestamps for logs and creating screenshots (WIP)

 Features: